Sukhoi Su-17: Syria

 The Syrian Air Force (SyAAF) used Su-20/-22s to attack Israeli forces in the Yom Kippur War and 1982 Lebanon War.
 Several Su-20/-22s were shot down by the Israeli Air Force.
 From mid-2012, in the Syrian Civil War, Syrian Air Force Su-22s were involved in combat operations against Syrian insurgents.
-Videos showed Su-22s using unguided munitions like other SyAAF fixed wing aircraft; mostly general-purpose bombs, cluster bombs and incendiary bombs and unguided rockets.
-Attack tactics were low to medium-altitude flat bombing runs with pull up after rocketing or bombing, with decoy flares deployed for self-defense.
-As of the end of 2015, the SyAAF Su-22s suffered a limited number of losses compared to the SyAAF MiG-21 and MiG-23 during the same period.
-The first confirmed loss of an SyAAF Su-22 was recorded on 14 February 2013, when rebel forces shot it down using a MANPADS.
+Videos showed Su-22s using unguided munitions like other SyAAF fixed-wing aircraft; mostly general-purpose bombs, cluster bombs and incendiary bombs and unguided rockets.
+Attack tactics were low to medium-altitude flat bombing runs with pull up after rocketing or bombing, deploying decoy flares for self-defense.
+As of the end of 2015, the SyAAF Su-22s suffered fewer losses compared to the SyAAF MiG-21 and MiG-23.
+The first confirmed loss of an SyAAF Su-22 was recorded on 14 February 2013, when rebel forces shot it down using MANPAD.
 On 18 June 2017, a US F/A-18E Super Hornet engaged and shot down an SyAAF Su-22 for dropping munitions on US-backed forces.
 According to the wingman of the Super Hornet that made the kill, the Syrian pilot was able to eject and was later returned to the Syrian government.
-On 24 July 2018, an SyAAF Su-22 which entered Israeli air space was shot down by two Israeli Patriot missiles.
-Other Syrian Su-22 jets were downed during the ongoing civil war.
+On 24 July 2018, an SyAAF Su-22 that entered Israeli airspace was shot down by two Israeli Patriot missiles.
+Other Syrian Su-22 jets were downed during the civil war.

 Yemen

-On 11 August 2009, Yemeni armed forces started Operation Scorched Earth in northern Yemen to fight the Houthis.

-The Yemeni Air Force backed the army with air raids on rebel-held positions.
+On 11 August 2009, Yemeni armed forces started Operation Scorched Earth in northern Yemen to fight Houthi rebels.
+The Yemeni Air Force backed the army with air raids on rebel positions.
 On 5 October 2009, a Yemeni Su-22 crashed, with the rebels claiming to have shot it down.

-Earlier on 2 October, the Yemeni revolutionaries said they shot down a "MiG-21" while again the military insisted technical problems caused the crash.
+Earlier on 2 October, the Yemeni revolutionaries said they shot down a "MiG-21" while the military insisted technical problems caused the crash.

 On 8 November, a third Yemeni fighter aircraft, reported to be a Sukhoi, was destroyed.
-Again the military claimed it crashed due to technical problems, while the Yemeni rebels claimed they shot it down.
+Again the military alleged technical problems, while the Yemeni rebels claimed they shot it down.
 The pilot ejected and was recovered by friendly forces.
-The Yemeni Air force once again used Sukhoi aircraft during the Arab Spring uprising.
+The Yemeni Air force used Sukhoi aircraft during the Arab Spring uprising.
 On 28 September 2011, a Yemeni Air Force Su-22 was shot down by tribesmen opposed to the rule of President Saleh.
 The government confirmed that rebels were responsible for the shoot-down, and that the pilot had been captured.
 On February 19, 2013, a Yemeni Su-22 on a training mission crashed for unknown reasons into Sana'a, killing 12 civilians.
 On May 13, 2013, another Yemen Su-22 on a training mission crashed in Sana'a, killing the pilot.